 - Research shows only 5-10% of breast cancers are hereditary.

-- Dense breasts can be six times more likely to develop cancer.
+- Dense breasts can be 1.5 to 2 times more likely to develop cancer.
 If you have dense breasts, ask your doctor about extra screening tests, like ultrasound or MRI, to check for tumors that a mammography might have missed.

 - A lump isn’t the only sign of breast cancer.
 Call your doctor if you notice a change in the size or shape of your breast, a nipple turned inward, fluid other than breast milk, dimples in your breast or scaly, red or swollen skin on your breast, nipple or areola.